Where to Find Free Outdoor Concerts This Summer Around DC - Washingtonian

 9701 Sligo Creek Pkwy., Silver Spring

 Lay out on the green of this Silver Spring golf course while listening to tunes from local musicians.
 Performances start at 6 PM every Friday until October 18th.
-Vendors will be sell drinks and grill up cookout fare for purchase.
+Vendors will sell drinks and cookout fare.
 Free, RSVP suggested.

 Mosaic Live